briannesbitt/Carbon/readme.src.md

 {{ctorType2::exec(echo $carbon->toDateTimeString();/*pad(54)*/)}} // {{ctorType2_eval}}
 ```

 Ever need to loop through some dates to find the earliest or latest date?
 Didn't know what to set your initial maximum/minimum values to?
-There are now two helpers for this to make you decision simple:
+There are now two helpers for this to make your decision simple:

 ```php
 {{maxValue::exec(echo Carbon::maxValue();/*pad(54)*/)}} // '{{maxValue_eval}}'